 If you want your surgery done privately it will almost always be fully covered if you are insured.
-If you want to be seen self funded the hospitals which Mr Willis-Owen uses provide very competitive fixed price packages which include the surgery and the follow up appointment.
+If you want to be seen self-funded the hospitals which Mr Willis-Owen uses provide very competitive fixed price packages which include the surgery and the follow-up appointment.
 Prices vary so contact Mr Willis-Owen's secretary for a quote.
-Typically the initial appointment will cost £225 and the fixed price package will cost in the region of £9,200.
+Typically the initial appointment will cost £250 and the fixed price package will cost in the region of £9,200.
 This price does vary between hospitals, not due to the quality, but due to their profit margin!

 Your knee joint is made up by the ends of your thigh bone (femur) and shin bone (tibia).
 These normally glide over each other easily because they are covered by smooth articular cartilage.
 If your cartilage is worn out or damaged it can make your joint painful and stiff, and the joint becomes inflamed.
-This is arthritis, and when the pain becomes too much the best treatment can be a joint replacement.
+This is arthritis, and when the pain becomes too much the best treatment may be an artificial knee or joint replacement.

-A knee replacement usually improves mobility and reduces pain, although your new knee will not be able to bend quite as far as a good normal knee joint, it will likely be much better than your arthritic knee.
+A knee replacement (also called a knee resurfacing) improves mobility and reduces pain, although your new knee will not be able to bend quite as far as a good normal knee joint, it will likely be much better than your arthritic knee.

-Depending on the condition of your knee joint, you may have part or all of your knee joint replaced.
+Depending on the condition of your knee joint, you may need only part, or all of your knee joint replaced.
 A total knee replacement is more common, but if your knee is suitable for a partial knee replacement you will enjoy better function, faster recovery and a smaller operation.

 There are also a variety of knee replacements called 'Partial knee replacements' also known as 'unicompartmental knee replacement' or 'Oxford knee replacement'.
 These can be used when only one of the three parts of the knee is damaged and the remaining two are healthy.
-We now know that on average partial knee replacements, function better, but do not last as long as total knee replacements.
+We now know that on average partial knee replacements, function better.
 It is a smaller operation, which smaller risks and better function.
 Also when the remainder of the knee does wear out it is easier to change than a full knee replacement.
-The decision between the two is something that you should give careful thought over and discuss with Mr Willis-Owen.
+The decision between the two is something that you should give careful thought over, and discuss with Mr Willis-Owen.